 The person who is the subject of the proceedings, his or her attorney, the legal guardian, if any, the Commissioner of Mental Health or the Commissioner of Disabilities, Aging, and Independent Living, and the State's Attorney or other prosecuting officer representing the State in the case shall be given notice of the time and place of a hearing under 4820 of this title.

 Procedures for hearings for persons with a mental illness shall be as provided in 18 V.S.A. chapter 181.
-Procedures for hearings for persons with an intellectual disability shall be as provided in 18 V.S.A. chapter 206, subchapter 3.
+Procedures for hearings for persons with an intellectual disability shall be as provided in 18 V.S.A. chapter 206, subchapter 3

-DAIL noted that 18 V.S.A. chapter 206, subchapter 3 lacks clear procedures for hearings concerning the initial commitment of individuals to the custody of the DAIL Commissioner and the placement of individuals in the forensic facility.
+DAIL noted that 18 V.S.A. chapter 206, subchapter 3 lacks clear procedures for hearings concerning the initial commitment of individuals to the custody of the DAIL Commissioner and the placement of an individual in the forensic facility.
+Some of the language in 18 V.S.A. chapter 181 could be applied to those hearings.

-VCIN observed that since many individuals with I/DD experience psychiatric disorders, any disparate treatment of these populations, including through procedures applied to hearings, contributes to an ongoing and longstanding failure to provide adequate psychiatric services, especially inpatient care.
+VCIN observed that since many individuals with I/DD experience psychiatric disorders, any disparate treatment of these populations, including in procedures, contributes to an ongoing and longstanding failure to provide adequate psychiatric services, especially inpatient care